 Some positions may be provided to schools for less than 1.0 FTE such as nursing, librarian, and special education.
-The allocation is assumed to carry the proportionate medical benefit (e.g., 0.2 FTE with 0.2 medical).
-If the position is modified by the school so that the proportionate medical benefit for the WSS allocation is increased (e.g., the 0.2 FTE responsible for 0.4 medical), the school will be responsible for covering the difference.
+The allocation is assumed to include the full medical benefit.
+However, if the position is modified by the school so that the proportionate medical benefit for the WSS allocation is increased the school will be responsible for covering the difference.